 members of society and promoting the reciprocal engagement of receiving communities and

-migrants in the exercise of their rights and obligations towards each other.
+migrants in the exercise of their rights and obligations towards each other, including observance of national laws and respect for customs of the country of destination.
 We further commit to

-strengthen the welfare of all members of societies, by minimizing disparities, avoiding polarization and increasing public confidence in policies and institutions related to migration, in line with the acknowledgment that fully integrated migrants are better positioned to contribute to prosperity.
+strengthen the welfare of all members of societies by minimizing disparities, avoiding polarization and increasing public confidence in policies and institutions related to migration, in line with the acknowledgment that fully integrated migrants are better positioned to contribute to prosperity.

-In this regard, the following actions are instrumental:
+To realize this commitment, we will draw from the following actions:

-a) Promote participation of all States in the Migrant Integration Policy Index as a means to

-identify challenges and best practices
+a) Promote mutual respect for the cultures, traditions and customs of communities of

-b) Exchange best practices on integration
+destination and of migrants by exchanging and implementing best practices on integration

-policies, on ways to recognize, retain and promote
+policies, programmes and activities, including on ways to promote acceptance of diversity

-migrants’ national, social and cultural identities, as well as on means for communities of

-destination to share local customs, cultures and traditions with migrants, promoting

-sensitivity to the value of diversity

-and thus facilitating social cohesion
+and facilitate social cohesion and inclusion

-c) Establish holistic pre-departure programmes
+b) Establish comprehensive and needs-based pre-departure and post-arrival programmes

-that include basic language training, as well as information about
+that may include rights and obligations, basic language training, as well as orientation about

-social norms and customs, rights and obligations in the country of destination
+social norms and customs in the country of destination

-d) Develop short, medium and long term targets to accelerate inclusion of
+c) Develop national short, medium and long term policy goals regarding the inclusion of

-migrants in societies, including on labour market integration, family reunification, education, political
+migrants in societies, including on labour market integration, family reunification, education,

-participation, non-discrimination and health, by fostering partnerships with relevant
+non-discrimination and health, including by fostering partnerships with relevant

 stakeholders

-e) Work towards inclusive labour markets and full participation of migrant workers in the formal economy, by facilitating access to jobs for which they are most qualified, in accordance with local labour market demands and skills supply
+d) Work towards inclusive labour markets and full participation of migrant workers in the formal economy by facilitating access to decent work and employment for which they are most qualified, in accordance with local and national labour market demands and skills supply

+e) Empower migrant women by eliminating gender-based discriminatory restrictions on formal

-f) Eliminate discriminatory restrictions on employment, the right to associate and access to
+employment, ensuring the right to freedom of association, and facilitating access to relevant

-services for female migrants, as measures to guarantee their full and
+basic services, as measures to promote their leadership and guarantee their full, free and

-equal participation in society
+equal participation in society and the economy

-g) Facilitate access to regularization options as a means to promote migrants’ integration into

-society and fully harness their contributions to sustainable development, as well as to

-reduce the stigmas that may be associated with irregular status ) Establish community centres or programmes at the local level to facilitate migrant
+f) Establish community centres or programmes at the local level to facilitate migrant

 participation in the receiving society by involving migrants, community members, diaspora

-organizations and local authorities in intercultural dialogue, sharing
+organizations, migrant associations, and local authorities in intercultural dialogue, sharing

-of stories, mentorship and sponsorship programmes, and development of business ties that improve
+of stories, mentorship programmes, and development of business ties that improve

-integration outcomes
+integration outcomes and foster mutual respect

-i) Capitalize on the skills, cultural and language proficiency of migrants and receiving
+g) Capitalize on the skills, cultural and language proficiency of migrants and receiving

 communities by developing and promoting peer-to-peer training exchanges, genderresponsive,